PiotrRut/BetterGitCLI/README.md

 ## Contributing
-All contributions to add new features, fix any bugs (if you spot any) or make the code better or more efficient are more than welcome - please feel free to raise an [issue](https://github.com/PiotrRut/BetterGitCLI/issues/new) or open up a pull request 💫
+All contributions to add new features, fix any bugs (if you spot any) or make the code better or more efficient are more than welcome - please raise an [issue](https://github.com/PiotrRut/BetterGitCLI/issues/new) before you open a pull request to make sure we're not working on the same feature/bugfix! 💫